msalehisedeh/flexible-table/projects/flexible-table/README.md

 FlexibleTable and LockTable are Angular based code.
 LockTable will allow you to lock/unlock columns.
 Both tables are fully configurable with pagination and ability to re-order table columns through drag/drop operation.

-**NOTE:** Starting from Angular 15, you can edit/validate a change content on a specific row/column

 **NOTE:** If your project still is angular 2, 4, or 5; please luck-down your version reference to flexible table to 1.7.1 version by removing ^ from the version dependency in your package json.
 Otherwise for Angular 6+, please use 1.7.2 version or higher.

 **NOTE:** Starting with version 1.8.2 you need to import this library through @sedeh/flexible-table.